jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 concerns KPLULUCF files only (LULUCF files are not missing by accident).

 **Please note:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
-Each CRFReporter update requires new PartyProfile xml from CRFReporter.
+Each CRFReporter version update requires new PartyProfile xml from CRFReporter.

 ## E GHG Scenarios